 Islington London Borough Council Homes

-Children's establishments run (at some time in their history) by Islington London Borough Council.
+Composite list of children's establishments run (at some time in their history) by Islington London Borough Council.

 - 13 Northbrooks, Hare Street, Harlow